When you think about taking the kids for a holiday, the first thing that crosses your mind is getting value for money.

 15. London Duck Tours

 London Duck Tours is a fun sightseeing tour, from dry land to river on an amphibious D-day Second World War vehicle.
 Suitable for all ages from 3 years old.
-You can go on a classic sightseeing tour, grab a beach metal detector and hit one of several beaches to hunt for some lost treasures, or others like pirate treasure hunt or a James Bond Tour.
 What elevates this tour above our guided tours is that we had an extremely knowledgeable and hilarious guide plus a fab change in perspective when the ‘duck’ entered into the Thames river.
 Quacking fun indeed and definitely worth the fee.

 Adult £24.00, Child (under 12) £16.00 Family Ticket (2 over 18’s & 2 Child/Youth OR 1 over 18’s & 3 Child/Youth) £70

 At 135 metres, the London Eye is the world’s tallest observation wheel offering 360 degree breathtakingly views of London with unique perspective from above the Thames River.
 The experience lasts about 30 minutes.
 You can move around inside the cabin, take pictures, or simply seat and admire the views.

 Before you board the London Eye, visitors can enter the new 4D Experience, a three minute 3D film about the London eye, with spectacular in-theatre fourth dimension effects including wind and bubbles.
 The price of entry is included within your ticket

 With the fast track option, you can get your tickets just 15 minutes before your experience, passing the majority of the queue.